nihalalarifi/etizan/README.md

 ## Technical Challenge

-The hardest problem was designing the three-way analyzer system so that each condition's logic stays isolated without duplicating the shared Withings data parsing.
+The hardest problem was designing the three way analyzer system so that each condition's logic stays isolated without duplicating the shared Withings data parsing.

 The scale sends 15+ body composition metrics in a single payload.
-Each analyzer (general, pregnancy, kidney) needed access to the same parsed measurement but had to apply completely different thresholds and alert logic — for example, fluid retention of 1.5 kg is a warning for general users but a critical emergency for a kidney dialysis patient.
+Each analyzer (general, pregnancy, kidney) needed access to the same parsed measurement but had to apply completely different thresholds and alert logic for example, fluid retention of 1.5 kg is a warning for general users but a critical emergency for a kidney dialysis patient.

 The solution was a shared `AlertResult` dataclass defined in the pregnancy analyzer and imported by all three, with a dispatcher in the analysis route that checks the user's health profile and routes the measurement to the correct analyzer.
-This kept each analyzer self-contained and made it straightforward to add new condition-specific analyzers later without touching the shared infrastructure.
+This kept each analyzer self contained and made it straightforward to add new condition specific analyzers later without touching the shared infrastructure.

 ## License